Chethanshetty4/Calculator/README.md

-Simple calculator using HTML, CSS, javaScipt.
+Its a simple mathematical calculator developed using HTML, CSS and javaScipt.